invertase/react-native-firebase/docs/auth/phone-auth.md

 For reliable automated testing, you may want to disable both automatic and fallback reCAPTCHA app verification for your app.
 To do this, [you may disable app verification in AuthSettings](https://rnfirebase.io/reference/auth/authsettings#appVerificationDisabledForTesting) prior to calling any phone auth methods.

+# Android Setup

+Ensure that all parts of step 1 and 2 from [the official firebase Android phone auth docs](https://firebase.google.com/docs/auth/android/phone-auth#enable-phone-number-sign-in-for-your-firebase-project) have been followed.

 # Sign-in

 The module provides a `signInWithPhoneNumber` method which accepts a phone number.
 Firebase sends an SMS message to the